stevencohn/OneMore/README.md

 [Edit Commands](../../wiki/Edit-Commands) (16)
 * Colorize selected text as a chosen programming language - _syntax highlighting_
+* Copy page or selected content as markdown that can then be pastde into another application
 * Set proofing language of selected text to one of the installed Office proofing languages
 * Highlight selected text using a rotating array of colors (Ctrl + Shift + H)
 * Paste Rich Text (preserve colors when pasting code from Visual Studio)<sup>1</sup> (Ctrl + Alt + V)